 For oral sex, help protect your mouth by having your partner use a condom (male or

-Avoid drinking alcohol or using drugs as this increases the chance that you will participate
+Don't drink alcohol or use drugs.
+They increase the chance that you will participate

 it could spread an infection farther into the reproductive tract, and can wash away